How to Spot a Real YSL Bag

 YSL Bag Brand Identifiers

 On the underside of a Saint Laurent bag’s flap, you’ll see the signature Saint Laurent / Paris debossed below the ‘male’ half of the snap.
 Saint Laurent Paris should be capitalized in a sans serif font.
 Compare the shape of the S, the angle of the As and the spacing of the letters.
 The N and the T will touch.
 The slope of the R leg in Laurent is rounded, while the R leg in Paris is straight.
-Counterfeiters will frequently use same the font throughout.
+Counterfeiters will frequently use the same font throughout.

 Additionally, an unfoiled blind stamp will be at the base of the flap, or perhaps tucked behind a pocket wall.
 The blind stamp will say ‘Made in Italy,’ and below will be the style and art number.
 The style number is six digits, with a four to five digit art number, and should match on the accompanying tag if present.
 You can confirm the style number by searching online — under ‘More Details’ on the Saint Laurent website.
 More recent iterations of Saint Laurent bags will feature a prefix and dot before the style and art number, while older bags will only include the style and art number.
-This formatting is consistent with all Kering brands like Gucci, Balenciaga and Alexander McQueen.
+This formatting is consistent with all Kering brands like Gucci, Balenciaga, and Alexander McQueen.

 Find your own stunning Saint Laurent bag now.